peterkhe1999/CheatSheet/OSEP/README.md

 ## Shared Libraries

 When an application runs on Linux, it checks for its required libraries in a number of locations in a specific order.
-When it finds a copy of the library it needs, it stops searching and loads the module it finds:

-1. Directories listed in the application's **RPATH** value.
+1. Directories listed in the application's `RPATH` value.
-2. Directories specified in the **LD_LIBRARY_PATH** environment variable.
+2. Directories specified in the `LD_LIBRARY_PATH` environment variable.
-3. Directories listed in the application's RUNPATH value.
+3. Directories listed in the application's `RUNPATH` value.
 4. Directories specified in `/etc/ld.so.conf`.
 5. System library directories: `/lib, /lib64, /usr/lib, /usr/lib64, /usr/local/lib, /usr/local/lib64`, and potentially others.

+When it finds a copy of the library it needs, it stops searching and loads the module it finds.

 ### Shared Library Hijacking via LD_LIBRARY_PATH

-After checking its internal **RPATH** values for hard coded paths, it then checks for an environment variable called **LD_LIBRARY_PATH**.
+After checking its internal `RPATH` values for hard coded paths, it then checks for an environment variable called `LD_LIBRARY_PATH`.

-Intended use cases include **testing new library versions** without modifying existing libraries or modifying the program's behavior temporarily for debugging purposes.
+Intended use cases include:

+- Testing new library versions without modifying existing libraries

+- Modifying the program's behavior temporarily for debugging purposes.

-=> Exploit a victim user's application by creating a malicious library and then use **LD_LIBRARY_PATH** to hijack the application's normal flow and execute our malicious code to escalate privileges.
+=> Create a malicious library and then use `LD_LIBRARY_PATH` to hijack the library of a program that a victim is likely to run, especially as `sudo`.

 For demo, we are explicitly setting the environment variable before each call.
-However, an attacker would insert a line in the user's `.bashrc` or `.bash_profile` to define the **LD_LIBRARY_PATH** variable so it is set automatically when the user logs in.
+However, an attacker would insert a line in the user's `.bashrc` or `.bash_profile` to define the `LD_LIBRARY_PATH` variable so it is set automatically when the user logs in.

 One difficulty is that on most modern systems, user environment variables are not passed on when using `sudo`.

-This setting is configured in the `/etc/sudoers` file by using the **env_reset** keyword as a default.
+This setting is configured in the `/etc/sudoers` file by using the `env_reset` keyword as a default.

-Some systems are configured to allow a user's environment to be passed on to sudo.
-These will have **env_keep** set instead.
+Some systems are configured to allow a user's environment to be passed on to `sudo`.
+These will have `env_keep` set instead.

-Bypass the **env_reset** setting with our `.bashrc` alias for the sudo command.
+Bypass the `env_reset` setting with our `.bashrc` alias for the sudo command.

 `alias sudo="sudo -E"`

-As a normal user, it's not typically possible to read `/etc/sudoers` to know if env_reset is set, so it may be useful to create this alias setting regardless.
+As a normal user, it's not typically possible to read `/etc/sudoers` to know if `env_reset` is set, so it may be useful to create this alias setting regardless.

-A simple malicious shared library
+A simple malicious shared library:

 `hax.c`